-It is dangerous to ride with a worn-out tire.
-When a tire tread begins to show crosswise lines. have a Yamaha dealer replace the tire immediately.
-Brakes. tires and related wheel parts replacement should also be left to a Yamaha dealer.

-· Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.
+- It is dangerous to ride with a worn-out tire.
+When a tire tread begins to show crosswise lines, have a Yamaha dealer replace the tire immediately. - The replacement of all wheel and brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience to do so. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.